UC San Francisco is recognized throughout the world for innovative treatments, advanced technology and pioneering research in patient care.

 UCSF patient care is ranked nationally among the best in the country, and all providers in UCSF patient care programs are committed to quality, safety and patient satisfaction.
 Among the highlights:

 - UCSF Medical Center: The medical center consistently ranks among the top 10 hospitals nationally in the annual best hospitals survey by US News & World Report, and consistently exceeds the most widely used patient satisfaction and safety measures in the nation.
 UCSF Medical Center is an academic medical center and a quaternary care hospital, providing advanced patient care that is highly specialized and not widely available.
 The quaternary designation refers to a patient care facility offering clinical services above primary care to level four, the highest level.
-The medical center has two main clinical sites, Parnassus Heights and Mount Zion, and maintains numerous primary care and specialty clinics throughout San Francisco and Northern California.
+The medical center has three main clinical sites, Parnassus, Mount Zion and Mission Bay, and maintains numerous primary care and specialty clinics throughout San Francisco and Northern California.

-- UCSF Benioff Children’s Hospital: Ranked as one of the top children’s hospitals in the nation by US News & World Report, UCSF Benioff Children’s Hospital is part of UCSF Medical Center.
+- UCSF Benioff Children’s Hospitals: Ranked as one of the top children’s hospitals in the nation by US News & World Report, UCSF Benioff Children’s Hospital San Francisco is part of UCSF Medical Center.
 The hospital has more than 150 specialists in more than 40 areas of children’s health.
+In 2014, UCSF Benioff Children’s Hospital affiliated with Children’s Hospital & Research Center Oakland.
+The combined UCSF Benioff Children’s Hospitals – with locations in San Francisco and Oakland – is the largest network of children’s medical providers in Northern California and among the 10 largest in the country.

 - UCSF Dental Center: The dental center operates 14 clinics at three San Francisco sites, providing comprehensive dental services from routine care to the most sophisticated oral health care available today.